SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 APPEND LINES OF itab2 TO i2 TO itab.

-INSERT LINES OF itab2 FROM i1 TO i2 INTO itab.
+INSERT LINES OF itab2 FROM i1 TO i2 INTO TABLE itab.
 ```

 **Inserting one line or multiple lines from another internal table at a specific position**.